Gaucho-Racing/Website/README.md

 ## Deployment

-This project is setup to automatcially build and deploy to Vercel on any new commits pushed to the `main` branch.
+This project is setup to automatcially build and deploy to Netlify on any new commits pushed to the `main` branch, as well as preview deployments for any pull requests.

-Check out the Vercel [console](https://vercel.com/gaucho-racing/website) for more details.
+Check out the Netlify [console](https://app.netlify.com/sites/gauchoracing/overview) for more details.